membraneframework/membrane_tutorials/get_started/simple_pipeline.md

 ﻿# Get Started with Membrane

-Hello there, we're glad you choose to learn Membrane.
-We'd like to invite you for a journey around multimedia with us, to show you how to make all that stuff we made work for you.
+Hello there, we're glad you chose to learn Membrane.
+We'd like to invite you on a journey around multimedia with us, to show you how to make all that stuff we made work for you.

 Lets start with some old-fashioned "Hello world!"